-As the pandemic continues to rage on well into the end of the year, businesses and retailers are increasingly moving an online system of commerce.
+As the pandemic continues to rage on well into the end of the year, businesses and retailers are increasingly moving to an online system of commerce.
 But with the increased sales comes the need for better support.
 Is your business ready to manage the influx of holiday season support?

 Preparing for this is a combination of a solid infrastructure, industry-leading uptime, and updated third-party integrations.
-So let’s get into it, starting with what you need to know before the season begins.
+Let’s first get into the reason why you need to veer your focus towards rendering great customer support.